 From 2000 on there was a large reduction in cases, even during the years of war up to 2009.
-Sri Lanka’s high literacy rates, good road infrastructure and the health system were seen as key factors in its success.
-The status is maintained by continued effective surveillance, rapid diagnosis and effective treatment.
+Sri Lanka’s high literacy rates, good road infrastructure, and the health system were seen as key factors in its success.
+The status is maintained by continued effective surveillance, rapid diagnosis, and effective treatment.

-Continued surveillance and treatment targets travellers, migrants and peacekeepers who are at risk of contracting malaria elsewhere and bringing it back — in 2014, 32 cases were detected in migrants returning from West Africa after failed attempts to smuggle them to other countries.
+Continued surveillance and treatment targets travelers, migrants and peacekeepers who are at risk of contracting malaria elsewhere and bringing it back — in 2014, 32 cases were detected in migrants returning from West Africa after failed attempts to smuggle them to other countries.

 The country was first free of malaria in 1961 and remained free for 25 years.
-After independence from the Soviet Union in the 1990s borders were opened up, which allowed in visitors from malaria endemic countries.
+After independence from the Soviet Union in the 1990s borders were opened up, which allowed in visitors from malaria-endemic countries.
 This was compounded by a financial crisis that led to cuts in health care and shortages of drugs and insecticides.

 In addition, there was a major malaria epidemic in 2002 after a large number of people returned from working in neighbouring countries where malaria was endemic.
-Rapid intervention by WHO, USAID and several NGOs quickly contained the epidemic and strengthened the healthcare system.
+Rapid intervention by WHO, USAID, and several NGOs quickly contained the epidemic and strengthened the healthcare system.
 By 2011 there were no indigenous malaria cases in the country.